 Suicide prevention is near and dear to my heart.
 As a person with lived experience, I use my knowledge to help individuals who struggle with life's obstacles and help them realize that these struggles are temporary and can be overcome.
 Impacting as little as one individual means I have made a difference and, to me, that is an invaluable experience.

-With my own lived experiences with childhood trauma, mental illness, and attention deficit disorder along with being a mother of a child with autism, I know first hand that a person is not defined by their diagnosis or their behavior.
+With my own lived experiences with childhood trauma and mental health struggles along with being a mother of a child with autism, I know first hand that a person is not defined by their diagnosis or their behavior.
 Mental wellness can be achieved with unconditional positive regard, guidance, openness for continued growth, understanding, and education.
-We can be the movement for change we want for our children, adults, and future generations.
+We can be the movement for the change we want for our children, adults, and future generations.

 I am passionate about creating a brighter and more inclusive future for youth and adults.
 My goal is to serve others, educate myself, and teach others to understand concepts that aid in mental wellness.
 I hope to support people who are ready to change negative habits and help people understand the importance of relationships; I am committed to creating a community of people who relate, understand, and respect one another.
 I envision a community where caring for mental health is second nature.

-I hope to be able to make an impact and make the community a safer place for the youth so that they may have the opportunity to speak up and have their voices heard.
-I want the youth to be able to have someone or something to go to when they are in a place where they may be struggling.
-In the process of wanting to make the community a safer place, the plan is to also connect with the adults in the community so that they may know what to do when a child/adolescent comes to them for guidance.
+I hope to be able to make an impact and make the community a safer place for youth so that they may have the opportunity to speak up and have their voices heard.
+I want youth to be able to have someone or something to go to when they are in a place where they may be struggling.
+In the process of wanting to make the community a safer place, the plan is to also connect with the adults in the community so that they may know what to do when a child or youth comes to them for guidance.

 After struggling with my own health and overall wellness through the years, it is my passion to take what I have learned, experiences I've gleaned from, education I've gained and help others in their journey toward Wellness.
 I have enjoyed over twenty years of youth focused work including coaching, teaching, preschool care, teen advising, and youth program development.
 I also have a background in substance use management services and have worked in the health and wellness industry for 20+ years.